 Dendrites - multiple processes extending from the nerve cell bodies that contain Nissl substance.

-White Matter - contains ascending and descending axons (bundled into tracts) and supporting glial cells.
+White Matter - surrounds the gray matter and contains ascending and descending axons (bundled into tracts) and supporting glial cells.

 Central Canal - small, round structure in the center of the spinal cord that contains cerebral spinal fluid.
 Lined with a simple cuboidal-to-columnar epithelium of ependymal cells.